-Nevada DUI blood tests measure whether you drove with an illegal blood alcohol concentration (BAC) of 0.08% or higher.
-People arrested for drunk driving can usually choose between taking a blood test or a breathalyzer test.
-But if you are suspected of driving under the influence of drugs, then you have to take a blood test.
+Blood tests in Nevada DUI cases are a common way to measure whether you drove with an illegal blood alcohol concentration (BAC) of 0.08% or higher.
+People arrested for drunk driving can usually get to choose between taking a blood test or a breathalyzer test.
+But if you are suspected of driving under the influence of drugs, then you have to take a blood test specifically.

 Driving with a BAC of 0.08% or higher is “per se” illegal even if you were sober and unimpaired.
 And if you refuse to take a chemical test, police can physically force you to submit to a blood draw.
 Refusing also triggers a driver’s license revocation for at least one year.